Stable cohomology of $Aut(F_n)$ with bivariant twisted coefficients: Homological stability with finite degree coefficients

-We can define the property of being a (split) \textit{polynomial coefficient system} of degree $r$ as in \cite[Definition 4.1]{WahlRW}.
-For a coefficient system of this kind, the range in which (\ref{eq:coefficient-stabilization}) is an isomorphism is determined by the connectivity of a certain semi-simplicial set $W_n(A,X)_\bullet$, defined in \cite[Section 2]{WahlRW} and in a bit more generality in \cite[Definition 7.5.]{KrannichStability}.
+For a coefficient system $F$ of finite degree, the range in which the map \eqref{eq:coefficient-stabilization} is an isomorphism is determined by the connectivity of (the geometric realization of) a certain semi-simplicial set, or in many cases (as those we will consider), by its underlying simplicial complex:

-In some situations, such as when $\G$ is symmetric monoidal (which it will be in the cases we consider), the connectivity of $W_n(A,X)_\bullet$ is determined by that of an associated simplicial complex $S_n(A,X)$ under mild assumptions.
-These assumptions are described in \cite[Section 2.1]{WahlRW}, but these can be easily verified in the cases we will consider, so we will not discuss them further and instead only work with $S_n(A,X)$ in our proofs.